groupoasys/DRO_CONDITIONAL_TRIMMINGS/README.md

   *  Other related numerical tests are done in the paper:
   * [Case varying the side information]: In this case the sample corresponding to muestra_real_conjunta[indices[0]] ( for each value of N considered, indices[0] contains the indices of the sample fo size N ) is chosen.
 Note that in this case the sample is fixed and we vary the side information (we consider 200 samples of the z-distribution which are located in the file "zdatasamples_variando.csv").
-The files entitled "muestra_dist_realindex.csv" are the conditional distributions corresponding to the index from 0 to 199  of the features as the side information used to compute the performance metrics.
+The files entitled "muestra_dist_realindex.csv" in the folder "conditional_distributions" are the conditional distributions corresponding to the index from 0 to 199  of the features as the side information used to compute the performance metrics.
   * [Case alpha>0, additional numerical experiments at the Supplemental Material]:

 The folder Codes contains the codes used in the numerical experiments.